bguiz/kndrck.co/content/posts/practical_guide_build_zk_dapps.md

 }
 ```

 We will now start writing the zero knowledge circuits using `circom`.
-Do read the [circom tutorial](https://github.com/iden3/circom/blob/master/TUTORIAL.md) for a better understanding of the `circom` syntax.
+For an overview of the `circom` syntax read the [circom tutorial](https://github.com/iden3/circom/blob/master/TUTORIAL.md).

 We will first install the necessary dependencies and create the project folders which will house our zero knowledge circuit logic: `circuits/circuit.circom`.